INSAlgo/ICPC-Notebook/README.md

-# ICPC-Notebook-2017
+# ICPC-Notebook
-Notebook for INSA Lyon teams at ACM ICPC 2017.
+Notebook for INSA Lyon teams at ACM ICPC.
 Ideas and sources are mainly from Razvan Stancioiu and the Stanford University ACM team.

 # Usage
 C++ and Python notebook files are located in the cpp/ and python/ directories, respectively.